AmmarNaser/users-app/README.md

 This app allows you to add users and render their information on the screen.

+## App page

+you can see this app on https://ammarnaser.github.io/users-app/

 ## Available Scripts

 In the project directory, you can run: